 Nevermind the lack of courtesy as you still haven't been shown the facilities - where's the passion!?
 Where is the buzz!?
 Where's the positive energy that should be permeating throughout the office?
 The company in question may have a wealth of experience but would they be a pleasure to work with?
 Would you trust them to go the extra mile?

 Experience has its uses but those uses are certainly limited without passion, without a love of the job that's being performed.
 Try to find businesses that are full of people who clearly love what they are doing.
 People who are excitable but focused, who have a clear and passionate drive.
 A great indication of this in the world of custom software development is when developers regularly contribute to open source communities.
 When they experiment with technologies both in and out of the office.
-They were probably the kinds of children who took things apart and constantly experimented with things (often at a cost picked up by their parents).
+They were probably the kinds of children who took things apart and constantly experimented with things.

 Trust your instincts and go with your gut.
 You will know if a company feels right the second you walk into their office and meet the staff.